 The Trust has also received revenue and capital payments from the Royal United Hospital Bath NHS Trust Charitable Funds, for which the Trust Board acts as Corporate Trustee.
-In 2021-22 the Trust received £0.65m from the Charity towards the Breast Unit expansion.
+In 2022-23 the Trust received £2.8m from the Charity for the costs of the new Cancer Centre and £0.4m towards the Breast Unit expansion.
 The audited accounts of the Charitable Funds are available at www.ruh.nhs.uk.

-The Trust is an equal partner in Wiltshire Health and Care LLP, the Trust received payment of £0.1m in respect to the provision of Financial Services to the partnership for 2021-22.
+The Trust is an equal partner in Wiltshire Health and Care LLP, the Trust received payment of £0.1m in respect to the provision of Financial Services to the partnership for 2022-23.